-As the project would involve an OCP amendment, the LTC is required by the Local Government Act to consider opportunities for consultation with persons, organizations and authorities it considers will be affected.
+The Local Government Act requires local governments consider opportunities for consultation with persons, organizations and authorities it considers will be affected during an OCP amendment.
 The general process for proposed bylaws after first reading includes referrals of the bylaws to First Nations, provincial agencies, local governments and other referral agencies.
-A community information meeting and public hearing are included as part of community consultation, and may occur between first and second reading, or between second and third reading.